elliot736/cedar-gate/README.md

 curl -X POST http://localhost:8081/admin/policies/reload
 ```

-### Atomic swap (no locks)
+### Atomic Swap (No Locks)

 The hot-reload uses a single-reference swap: the `PolicyStore` holds a reference to an `Authorizer` instance.
 On reload, a new `Authorizer` is constructed and the reference is replaced in a single assignment.
-JavaScript's single-threaded event loop guarantees this is atomic no mutexes, no read-write locks.
+JavaScript's single-threaded event loop guarantees this is atomic, with no mutexes or read-write locks.
 This is the same pattern used by Envoy and HAProxy for configuration updates.

+---

 ## Admin API